RealDeanZhao/sf-movies-server/README.md

 # sf-movies-server
 This is only for the server side and the client side repository is [here](https://github.com/zestxjest/sf-movies).
-Note: Client side is not completed yet.

 I don't have much real large application experience of nodejs from my work in HPE.
 I learn nodejs by some open source projects and I also have some open source projects for learnning and practicing.